 Rivers and wine flow through Northwest Arkansas and the Ozark Mountains rise high to greet the sun.
 The Buffalo National River gets its start here in the Ozarks, offering plenty of fishing, floating and other recreational fun.
 Charming mountain towns dot the area and offer uncommon shopping and dining experiences.
 Northwest Arkansas is a great time for everyone.

-1. Ozark Highlands National Recreation Trail is a 258-mile hiking and backpacking trail through some of the most scenic areas in Arkansas.
-The route winds east-west through the wilderness of the Ozark Mountains from Lake Fort Smith State Park to the Buffalo National River and offers plenty of geographic diversity along the way.
+1. Ozark Highlands National Recreation Trail is a 258-mile hiking and backpacking trail through some of the most scenic areas in the Ozark Mountains.
+Also hidden in Northwest Arkansas are the Oz Trails, 200 miles of mountain biking trails, ready for visitors to come and shred.

 2. Home of the Northwest Arkansas Naturals minor-league baseball team, Arvest Ballpark is a 6,500-seat regional entertainment hub.
 This state-of-the-art facility hosts more than 70 baseball games a year and other events in the off-months.